Housing Allocation Policy 2020

 - Any award letter from the benefit agency

-- Proof of residence at your current address including council tax bill, utilities bill
+- Proof of residency at your current address dated within one month of your application together with council tax bill and utilities bill

 - Confirmation of receipt of child tax credit and child benefits